 - Socks must be worn at all times. - Dress shoes and informal loafers must be worn for Chapel Dress.
-No athletic shoes. - Shoes that require laces must have laces in place and tied. - PK 1st graders must wear athletic shoes every day except special events. - Boys may not wear sandals or flip flops. - Boys may wear cowboy boots unless they interfere with PE and/or recess. - Work boots, combat boots, hiking boots, sandals, and house shoes or any shoe with those appearances should not be worn. - Traditional croc-style shoes with the domed-holed toe may not be worn to school.
+No athletic shoes. - Shoes that require laces must have laces in place and tied. - PK 1st graders must wear athletic shoes every day except special events. - Boys may wear cowboy boots unless they interfere with PE and/or recess. - Work boots, combat boots, hiking boots, sandals, flip flops, slides, house shoes or any shoe with those appearances may not be worn. - Traditional croc-style shoes with the domed-holed toe may not be worn to school.